webex/webex-js-sdk/docs/_posts/guides/9999-02-01-plugin-development.md

 # External Dependencies

-- You'll need node 4 or later (We use [nvm](https://github.com/creationix/nvm) but there are numerous options available for getting the right node version)
+- We test against the current LTS version of Node JS, but node 4 or later should work.
+We use [nvm](https://github.com/creationix/nvm) but there are numerous options available for getting the right node version.
 - Depending on what you're working on, you'll need [graphicsmagick](http://www.graphicsmagick.org/)

 # Get the code and build the SDK